Let Me Give the World to You

-"Let Me Give the World to You" is a song from American alternative rock band The Smashing Pumpkins.
+"Let Me Give the World to You" is a song from the American alternative rock band The Smashing Pumpkins.
 The song, produced with music producer Rick Rubin in 1997 during the sessions for Adore album, was removed from the album at the last second by band frontman Billy Corgan, who did so as a last-ditch effort to keep the record company from releasing it as a single against his wishes.
-A heavily reworked version was recorded for their 2000 album Machina II without Rubin's help, but the song would go unreleased for sixteen years until being put on the extended re-issue of Adore in 2014.
+A heavily reworked version was recorded for their 2000 album Machina II without Rubin's help.
+Still, the song would go unreleased for sixteen years until being put on the extended reissue of Adore in 2014.